 “We are not just observers of the journey of Christ,” says the artist Penny Warden, “rather we use His journey to help us to understand our journey through life.”

-Penny Warden writes, “My aim in painting these Stations was to translate the familiar images of Christ’s final journey of trial, condemnation and eventual crucifixion, into a new arrangement of colour and form.
+Penny Warden writes, “My aim in painting these Stations of the Cross was to translate the familiar images of Christ’s final journey of trial, condemnation and eventual crucifixion, into a new arrangement of colour and form.
 I reduced the images to a minimum, to one lone(ly), life-size and faceless figure so that the viewer – instead of just observing a past event of someone else’s story – could enter instead into a dialogue with this figure.
 Whilst the stations are rooted in an historical event they speak universally the human condition.
 ‘The Journey’ of Christ to his inevitable death is symbolic of all who suffer.

 There is a notable absence of any cross in the paintings, although it is strongly implied in each and the viewer is encouraged to look for it.
 The lack of a cross may enable the paintings to reach out to as wide an audience as possible.
 However more importantly, it is to convey to the viewer that suffering is not only caused by external factors or is imposed by others, but it is also an inner experience, inseparable from life.
 The paintings try to speak of the anguish of human life and of our feelings of abandonment and alienation.

-Importantly a 15th Station was added – the Resurrection.
+Importantly a 15th Station of the Cross was added – the Resurrection.
 This is rare, as traditionally the Stations end with Jesus being laid in the tomb.
 However this series of paintings aims to express the Christian hope, and that which survives the desolation and destruction of human suffering, namely the human spirit.
 As St Paul writes, “we are afflicted in every way, but not crushed; perplexed but not driven to despair; persecuted but not mistaken; struck down, but not destroyed.”

 Penny Warden’s contemporary Stations of the Cross “are both striking and sensitive encouraging the viewer to notice what she has seen.
 By exploring a traditional subject in a radical and contemporary way she presents the familiar to a Christian audience in an unfamiliar way and engages with believers and non-believers alike”.
 Nicola Currie writes in Anglican-Episcopal World (Trinity 2005)